 For an in-depth read of the different texture options, check out Serious Eats who tested all the variations.

 The perfect texture (for me and most people I know) is one with just a little bit of chewy, not rubbery, but not too fall-apart either.
 This is what these times and temps are optimized for.
-See the Serious Eats post for more options if you happen to prefer a different texture.
+See the Serious Eats post for more options if you prefer a different texture.

 |SV Water Bath||148° F / 64° C||24 to 30 Hours|